Universal Translation Services

 Step 4

 The notarial officer will confirm that the document authentication is identical to the original document.
-After proofreading and affirming, the notary seals the certification and will attach a copy of the Notarial certificate, which shows that the copy is accurate, authentic, and complete.
-Although, some public notary use a stamp that has their statutory notary certificate.
+After proofreading and affirming, the notary seals the certification and will attach a copy of the Notarial certificate, which shows that the reproduction is accurate, authentic, and complete.
+However, some public notaries use a stamp with their statutory notary certificate.

 Step 5